Annual Environmental Events

 Electronic Waste Collection (Public)

 Electronic waste (E-Waste) can often be refurbished or recycled and yet, it often is disposed of in local landfills.
 Electronics can contain toxic substances such as lead, mercury, cadmium and chromium.
 These toxins are then leaked into our soil and groundwater when disposed of in landfills.
-That is why the Tribe offers E-Waste events twice per year to the local community!
-The Gun Lake Tribe covers all applicable recycling fees in part through the EPA Performance Partnership Grant.
+A E-Waste event is offered once per year that is open to the public.
+Gun Lake Tribe covers all applicable recycling fees in part through the EPA Performance Partnership Grant.

 Scrap tires often take up space in landfills, are stockpiled or illegally dumped.
 These tires provide breeding grounds for mosquitos and rodents when they can be collected for reuse and recycling efforts.
 A tire recycling event is offered once per year that is open to the public.
 A maximum of ten tires per household is allowed for drop off (no tractor tires).